apex/up/Readme.md

 Up deploys infinitely scalable serverless apps, APIs, and static websites in seconds, so you can get back to working on what makes your product unique.

+With Up you never need to scale machines, pay for idle servers which are not in use, worry about logging infrastructure, alerting, and more, Up has you covered!

+Use the free OSS version, or subscribe to [Up Pro](#pro-features) for a small monthly fee for unlimited use within your company, there is no additional cost per team-member or application.
+Deploy dozens or even hundreds of applications for pennies thanks to AWS Lambda's cost effective nature.

+## About

 Up focuses on deploying "vanilla" HTTP servers so there's nothing new to learn, just develop with your favorite existing frameworks such as Express, Koa, Django, Golang net/http or others.

 Up currently supports Node.js, Golang, Python, Java, Crystal, Clojure and static sites out of the box.
 Up is platform-agnostic, supporting AWS Lambda and API Gateway as the first targets.
 You can think of Up as self-hosted Heroku style user experience for a fraction of the price, with the security, isolation, flexibility, and scalability of AWS.